7Pixels (7PXS) One Day Volume Tops $3.44

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-7Pixels launched on June 6th, 2022.
+7Pixels’ genesis date was June 6th, 2022.
 7Pixels’ total supply is 300,000,000 tokens and its circulating supply is 16,200,000 tokens.
-7Pixels’ official message board is medium.com/@7pixelsofficial.
-The official website for 7Pixels is 7pixels.io.
 7Pixels’ official Twitter account is @7pixels_nft and its Facebook page is accessible here.
+The official message board for 7Pixels is medium.com/@7pixelsofficial.
+7Pixels’ official website is 7pixels.io.

-It is usually not possible to purchase alternative cryptocurrencies such as 7Pixels directly using U.S. dollars.
-Investors seeking to acquire 7Pixels should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase 7Pixels using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as 7Pixels directly using US dollars.
+Investors seeking to trade 7Pixels should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase 7Pixels using one of the exchanges listed above.

 Receive News & Updates for 7Pixels Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for 7Pixels and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.